WillemD61/XTEND-plugin/README.md

          # entry 49 "working mode" renamed to "operating mode"</br>
          # entry 50 "heatpump mode" renamed to "heat demand hp"</br>
          !!! note that existing device names need to be adapted manually  !!!</br>
+1.0.7</br>
+    * added the option for receiving email alerts, configuration in the startup screen
+    * added the option for data logging, configuration in the startup screen